Snaacky/thewiki/docs/tutorials/torrent.md

 "%X"
 ```

-Command to make a torrent for each file in a directory
+==- Torrent for each file in a directory

 ```batch
 for %X in (*.mkv) do torf --max-piece-size 16 ^